 Frequently Asked Questions (FAQs)

 We have covered a wealth of information in this article regarding heavy equipment financing, including the types of financing available, the associated costs, how to qualify and apply, and tax implications.
-For any remaining questions, please feel free to post a comment below, or head over to the Fit Small Business forum.

 Here are some common questions regarding heavy equipment financing: